 Are you looking on information about how a cosmetic dentist can improve the appearance of your smile?
 A study conducted by the American Academy of Cosmetic Dentistry showed that about 50 percent of adults think that a smile creates a lasting impression on a first meeting.
 More people are beginning to look for ways to…

-Dentist Tips for Immediate Treatment of an Injured Tooth
+Dentist Tips for Trauma Tooth Treatment

+If you recently injured your teeth, you may need a trauma tooth treatment.
 Our amazing teeth are so strong and with good reason: there’s more to the tooth than what our natural eyes can see when we look at the teeth in the mirror.
 We wake up, brush, rinse and get them ready for another daily grind of eating, chewing, and drinking...
 365 days a year!

 The tooth is comprised of four types of tissue: pulp, dentin, enamel, and cementum.
 The pulp is the soft tissue found at the center of the tooth and where the nerves and blood vessels are found.
 The dentin is a yellow hard substance found under the enamel, comprised of tubes that lead to the pulp.
 The enamel is the outer layer of the tooth, the hardest part of the human body.
 The cementum is a hard, connective tissue that covers the tooth root, which houses the root canal that contains the pulp.
 The cementum works with the gums to hold the tooth in the jawbone.